Bukit Rahman Putra Selangor, Malaysia Travel Guide

 FRIM (Forest Research Institute Malaysia, Kepong): Located near Bukit Rahman Putra, FRIM offers lush paths through the woods, a canopy walk, and a museum.

-Closest Beaches: Port Dickson, Negeri Sembilan, about 1.5-2 hours drive south of Kl.
+Closest Beaches: Port Dickson, Negeri Sembilan, about 1.5-A drive of 2 hours south of Kl.

 Extend your cultural exploration beyond the immediate vicinity to discover rich historical sites and rural traditions.